nelsp/social_game/README.md

-html files go into a template folder
+html files go into a templates folder